MaestroOfAutomation/nhk-weather-parser/README.md

 ## GitHub Actions Deployment

-This project includes a GitHub Actions workflow for deployment:
+This project includes a GitHub Actions workflow for manual deployment:

 ### Self-Hosted Deployment